jackkershaw/portfolio/src/pages/blog/brutalist-map.md

 slug: "brutalist-map"
 ---

-### Why Did I Build This?
+## Why Did I Build This Map?

+I initially built this map of London's Brutalist architecture to share with friends and family.

-After the success of the HTML version of this site, I decided to rebuild it in a modern framework.
+After the success of the HTML version of this site on Reddit and elsewhere, I decided to rebuild it in a modern framework.
 The previous implementation heavily relied on JavaScript, making the codebase challenging to navigate.
 Switching to React offered a cleaner, component-based architecture to simplify development and maintenance.

 Here are the primary motivations behind the rebuild: